kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Answer**

-Customer A ordered ramen the most, customer B ordered all three (ramen, sushi, and curry) equally the most, and customer C ordered ramen the most.
+- Customer A ordered ramen the most
+- Customer B ordered all three (ramen, sushi, and curry) equally the most
+- Customer C ordered ramen the most

 ### 6. Which item was purchased first by the customer after they became a member?
 _________________________________________________________________________________